top of page

 Wang-Ling:

-Childhood memories are both vague and profound; this emotional tension continually inspires me and drives my reflections on existence and purpose.
+Childhood memories are both vague and profound; that emotional tension often inspires me again to reflect on why I am here.

 Q: What was the most exciting or challenging part of creating the work you submitted to the competition?